saberpowers/trajectory-distribution/README.md

   launch angle on these swings.
 But combining these data with batted ball data are necessary to get a complete picture of the player.

+  * I have not (yet) considered biases due to data missing at non-random.

 To conclude, this is early stage research with much room for improvement.
 There are aspects of the currently methodology which I find unsatisfactory.
 If you are interested in this endeavour or have suggestions for improving some of the